 Also, most tenancy agreements allow for a grace period of seven days after a payment is due.
 And if deferment is not possible, tenants could have a word with their landlords to try to offset their security deposits in lieu of rent.

-Negotiation tip for tenants
+Negotiation tips for tenants during COVID-19

 If you reach an impasse with your landlord, you can opt to take advantage of your security deposit.
 Most tenants would have paid at least two months rent as a security deposit at the start of their lease period.
 You could offer this up as rent to your landlord and replenish the deposit once you are financially stable again, making it a win-win situation for both landlord and tenant.